Dave's Travel Pages

 When I bought my new expedition bicycle, I knew that sooner or later the question of how to change the oil in a Rohloff speedhub would arise.
 I expected this to be a somewhat complicated process, but as it turned out, it was in fact relatively simple.

-As a result, I decided to add it to my collection of bicycle touring tips.
-Below, is a step by step guide, and I have also included the excellent Rohloff YouTube video which I have to say is extremely impressive.
+At the end of this guide, I have also included the excellent Rohloff YouTube video which I have to say is extremely impressive.

 Rohloff Speedhub